acheong08/ChatGPT/README.md

 Check out [easyChatGPT](https://github.com/AIGCT/EASYChatGPT)

 # Notice
-> # On the 12th of December 2022, OpenAI added Cloudflare protections to their API.
+> ### On the 12th of December 2022, OpenAI added Cloudflare protections to their API.
 Please refer to the new [wiki](https://github.com/acheong08/ChatGPT/wiki/Setup) for instructions
-> > ## As of 13th of December 2022, a usable bypass has been made.
+> > ### As of 13th of December 2022, a usable bypass has been made.
 Please update your versions as soon as possible.
-Be aware that it is a heavier package
+> > > ### 14th of December 2022: The maintainer is sick.
+Updates will be slow.
+Pull requests will still be reviewed

 # Instructions
 Instructions have been moved to the [Wiki](https://github.com/acheong08/ChatGPT/wiki).